+Richard Levin is a full time arbitrator at Richard Levin Arbitration LLC, in Dallas and London since April 2018, specializing in competition and IP matters.
+Before that date, Richard had been a partner at Akin Gump Strauss Hauer & Feld since 1979 with a global disputes and competition practice as well as heavy emphasis on issues related to his home state of Texas, particularly in the energy, competition and intellectual property areas.
+He has been involved in arbitration issues since the 1980s.
 While at Akin, Richard was first chair in cutting edge litigation for Exxon Mobil, especially in the chemical and oil pricing sectors.
-He has also served as lead lawyer for the major French industrial steel tubular concern, Vallourec SA, and has been the leader in a number of litigation, antitrust and IP related transactions for that company.
+He has also served as lead lawyer for other major clients of the firm including the leading French industrial steel tubular concern, Vallourec SA, and has been the head of large litigation, antitrust and IP related cases and transactions for that company.

-At Akin, he has first chaired large international arbitrations seated in Europe, Asia and the US and was involved in one of the first Chapter 11 investment cases under the NAFTA Treaty.
+At Akin, he has first chaired large international arbitrations seated in Europe, Asia and the US and was involved in one of the first Chapter 11 investment cases under the NAFTA Treaty and one of the first international competition disputes to go to arbitration.
 In addition, and most recently, he has served in the capacity as arbitrator, both as sole arbitrator and as member of a three person tribunal in large matters under the ICDR, ICC, and AAA rules.
 He is a Fellow at the Chartered Institute of Arbitrators (FCIArb), and has been selected as a Chartered Arbitrator (C Arb), a member of institutional panels throughout the world, and a member of international arbitration groups throughout the world.
-Richard is profiled on the Global Arbitration Review Arbitrator Research Tool (GAR ART).
+Richard is a member of the panel of arbitrators for the new Court of Arbitration for Art (CAfA) at the Hague and is profiled on the Global Arbitration Review Arbitrator Research Tool (GAR ART)..